 with your document; refer to the syllabus for the complete check-list of

-In addition, keep in mind that a design document should exhibit the
+In addition, keep in mind that an implementation document should satisfy

 - Provide a reference tool readable by developers, testers, and maintainers

 - Complete? everything that is in the requirements and design is implemented